Abhishikaf/smart_documents/README.md

 ### Running the Program

-Once you have followed the above steps, the app can be run with the command ```streamlit run app.py``` in the application folder.
+Once you have followed the above steps, the app can be run with the command ```streamlit run streamlit_app.py``` in the application folder.

+The pages can be selected from the left frame's pulldown bar.

+#### Client Login

+To create a user, use the menu pulldown bar and select Sign Up.
+Choose a Username and Passord and click SignUp.

+To login, select Sign In from the pulldown bar.
+Enter your username and password and click Login.

+After you have logged in, you will be taken to the Select File Page.

+#### Select File

+Select the account corresponding to a Ganache account.

+Enter the type of document to be uploaded.

+Drag and drop a file, or click browse files and use the File Browser to select a document.

+If you would like the file encrypted, click the encrypt checkbox.

+Choose whether you would like the file sent to IFPS and Notarized, or only uploaded to IFPS.

+For the purposes of demonstration, we have selected the last two Ganache accounts to be Notary Accounts.
+Select one of these.

+Click Submit.

+You may click the Pinned metadata for file if you wish to view the metadata.

+#### Notary Signature

+We have provided two sample notary login accounts for testing:

+Verified Notary 1: 123456
+password: 1234

+Verified Notary 2: 654321
+password: 1234

+Enter one of these and push login.

+#### Verification Login

 ## Future Development: